openstack/magnum/specs/resource-quotas.rst

 and we will also do so and hence won't have a separate CLI for quota-create.
 Later if the user wants to change the Quota of the resource option will be provided to do so using magnum quota-update.
-In situation where all of the quota for a specific Magnum resource (Bay) have been consumed and is under use, admin will be allowed to set the quota to a any value lower than the usage or hardlimit to prohibit users from the project to create new Bays.
+In situation where all of the quota for a specific Magnum resource (Bay) has been consumed and is under use, admin will be allowed to set the quota to a any value lower than the usage or hardlimit to prohibit users from the project to create new Bays.
 This gives more flexibility to the admin to have a better control